m-que/Recipes-Ratings-Project/README.md

 #### Distribution of Years

 In univariate analysis, I first analyze the distribution of the years when recipes were submitted.
-Before plotting, I extracted the year from the submitted datetime column and assigned it to a new column named year.
+Before plotting, I extracted the year from the submitted datetime column and assigned it to a new column named `year`.

 <iframe src="assets/fig1.html" width=800 height=600 frameBorder=0></iframe>